RagdollCar/RagdollCar.github.io/_posts/2023-01-10-set-handler-for-allocation-fail.markdown

 Now we must define a function which will be called when the memory allocation fails.
 Such function may check if there is some memory that can be freed.
 If so, then deallocate it.
 Now we have two choices:
 - we can just return without throwing an exception, it will cause invoking a new try of allocating memory which previously failed
-- or we can throw an exception which might be caught by the caller
+- or we can throw an exception which might be caught by the caller.
+Assuming that we have a global buffer with some reserved space, firstly we deallocate such buffer and just return from the function.
+For the second time of calling `my_handler` the global buffer will be `nullptr`, no memory will be available so we end up with throwing an exception.
 ```cpp
 void my_handler()
 {